How to put a CrystalSky screen and SmallHD on top of our DJI Inspire 2 remote?

 This is a DIY Hack using smallrig product to be able to stack in an elegant way 2 screens on your DJI Inspire or Phantom drone.
 Here the final result:

 This setup still allows you to tilt the screen, easily change the batteries on both monitors and is very sturdy.
 It can be quickly dismantle to be put in a bag with just one lock, not even a tool is needed.
+It’s part of tips for drone lover.

 This imply cutting with a metal saw and you have to take all safety equipment and tools to be protected. also, sorry for SmallRig fan’s, we will destroy few of their rig.